 The Power to Reject ICANN’s Budget or Strategic/Operating Plans

 The right to set budgets and strategic direction is a critical governance power for any organization.
-By allocating resources and defining the goals to which these resources are directed, Strategic Plans, Operating Plans, and budgets have a significant impact on what ICANN does and how effectively it fulfills its role.
+By allocating resources and defining the goals to which these resources are directed, strategic plans, operating plans, and budgets have a significant impact on what ICANN does and how effectively it fulfills its role.
 The ICANN community already plays an active role in giving input into these key documents through participation in the existing consultation processes ICANN organizes.

-To provide additional accountability safeguards, the CCWG-Accountability has proposed that the community be given the power to reject:
+To provide additional accountability safeguards, the CCWG-Accountability has proposed that the Empowered Community be given the power to reject:

 ICANN’s Five-Year Strategic Plan